FCC Compliance: Data (Privacy) Protection Procedure

 You may reasonably access and update your personal information by contacting the FCC.

 This notice provides basic information about our processing of your personal information and your privacy rights.
-Should you have additional questions, you may contact the FCC's Data Protection Officer at following details:
+Should you have additional questions, you may contact the FCC's responsible person at following details:

 7. Disclosure to third parties: